glasnt/talks/2016_03_DjangoConEU/slides.md

 I'm running Ubuntu, and emoji don't work on ubuntu by default

-I also have a Mac!
-Yosemite - Unicode 6.0 only.

-The only Unicode 7.0 emoji it supports natively is the vulcan salute

-Yes, the vulcan salute is an emoji.

-So, I could only show Apple-flavour 6.0 emoji, which is nearly 6 years out of date.

 ---

  <div style='width: 100%; margin: 0 auto;'><p align='center'><img height='266px' src='pictures/g/blue_bird.svg'><img height='266px' src='pictures/g/bee.svg'><img height='266px' src='pictures/e/shiny.svg'></p></div> <!-- .slide: class="center" -->